opencv/opencv/modules/gpu/doc/data_structures.rst

 cv::gpu::CudaMem::createGpuMatHeader
 ------------------------------------
 :func:`gpu::GpuMat` ``_``
-.. cfunction:: GpuMat CudaMem::createGpuMatHeader() const
+.. c:function:: GpuMat CudaMem::createGpuMatHeader() const

-.. cfunction:: CudaMem::operator GpuMat() const
+.. c:function:: CudaMem::operator GpuMat() const

     Maps CPU memory to GPU address space and creates header without reference counting for it.
 This can be done only if memory was allocated with ALLOCZEROCOPYflag and if it is supported by hardware (laptops often share video and CPU memory, so address spaces can be mapped, and that eliminates extra copy).